JuliaGtk/Gtk4.jl/examples/README.md

 - `dialogs.jl` demonstrates various types of dialogs.

 ## Drawing
 - `canvas.jl` demonstrates use of `GtkCanvas`, which allows drawing with [Cairo](https://github.com/JuliaGraphics/Cairo.jl).
 Also shows how to change the cursor when it's over a certain widget.
+Adapted from an example in the Gtk.jl manual.
 - `canvas_cairomakie.jl` shows how to draw a [CairoMakie](https://github.com/MakieOrg/Makie.jl) plot into a `GtkCanvas`.
 - `glarea.jl` shows how to use the `GtkGLArea` widget to draw using OpenGL.